vbpf/ebpf-verifier/README.md

 A new eBPF verifier.

-The project resides on https://github.com/vbpf/ebpf-verifier/tree/assert-bits

-The artifact contains two independent sub-artifacts: a verification tool, and a set of real-world eBPF programs used for development and evaluation of the tool.
-The source for the tool is in the `src` directory.
-The benchmarks are in ELF files in the directory `ebpf-samples`.
-Each ELF file contains one or more programs, in different sections of the file.

 ## Getting Started
 Evaluation can be done either on an Ubuntu machine, or the supplied VM.
 (the tool can also run on a Mac, but the memory measurements will always return 0).